chriscoyier/aprilcoppini/wp-content/plugins/jetpack-boost/readme.txt

 Each technique that is used to increase website performance is packaged up as a module that you can activate and try out.

-Currently, the plugin has 3 performance modules available:
+Currently, the plugin has 6 performance modules available:

 1. *Optimize CSS Loading* generates Critical CSS for your homepage, posts and pages.
 This can allow your content to show up on the screen much faster, particularly for viewers using mobile devices.

    Read more about critical CSS generation at [web.dev](https://jetpack.com/redirect/?source=jetpack-boost-critical-css)

+2. *Page Cache* speeds up your site by saving pages as static files.
+These files are quickly served to visitors, reducing load times and enhancing user experience.

-2. *Defer Non-Essential Javascript* moves some tasks to after the page loads, so that important visual information can be seen sooner and your website loads quicker.
+3. *Defer Non-Essential JavaScript* moves some tasks to after the page loads, so that important visual information can be seen sooner and your website loads quicker.

-   Read more about deferring javascript at [web.dev](https://jetpack.com/redirect/?source=jetpack-boost-defer-js)
+   Read more about deferring JavaScript at [web.dev](https://jetpack.com/redirect/?source=jetpack-boost-defer-js)

-3. *Lazy Image Loading* only loads the images the user can see.
-As the user scrolls, images are loaded just before they show up on the page.
-This simple optimization makes websites faster and saves bandwidth for your host and your customers.
+4. *Image Guide* is a must-have feature for anyone who wants to optimize the images on their website.
+With this guide, you can ensure that the images on your site are the right size and dimensions, which is critical for improving user experience, page speed, and site ranking.
+Following the tips and best practices outlined in the guide, you can reduce image file sizes and speed up your site.
+Check out our [support page](https://jetpack.com/support/jetpack-boost/image-performance-guide/) to learn more about this feature and how it can help you achieve a faster and smoother website experience for your users.

+5. *Image CDN* allows your site to serve automatically-resized images in modern web formats directly from Jetpack's worldwide Content Delivery Network.

+   Read more about Image CDNs at [web.dev](https://web.dev/image-cdns/)

+6. *Concatenate and Minify CSS and JS* combines and shrinks your JavaScript and CSS resources to reduce the number and size of requests to your server, ensuring your content loads faster.

-   Read more about lazy image loading at [web.dev](https://jetpack.com/redirect/?source=jetpack-boost-lazy-load)
+   Read more about minifying files at [web.dev](https://web.dev/minify-css/)

- Google PageSpeed API is used to measure the performance score of a site.
-It's important to look at the Page Speed score because Core Web Vitals are going to be used as a ranking factor in search engines which means improving your SERP listing and increase your website visitors.

 Don’t want to have to manually generate your critical CSS each time you update your site?
 Let us do the heavy lifting for you with automated critical CSS – each time you update your site we will automatically regenerate your critical CSS and update your performance scores.
 Upgrading also gives you dedicated email support access.